-Student Journal for Vegan Sociology is inviting papers to be featured in our first edition of the new student-centered journal.
-Housed in the International Association for Vegan Sociologists, we are calling for new ways of human and nonhuman animal interactions, encounters and ways of being.
-We would like to compile a collection of sociological papers that explore the question of nonhuman animal suffering and injustice through a variety of perspectives, which include: Coexistence, rewilding, ethics, entertainment, sport, food and more.
+The Student Journal of Vegan Sociology is inviting papers to be featured in our second volume of the new student-centered journal.
+Housed in the International Association of Vegan Sociologists, we are calling for new ways of human and nonhuman animal interactions, encounters and ways of being.
+We would like to compile a collection of sociological papers that explore the question of nonhuman animal suffering and injustice through a variety of perspectives, which include: coexistence, rewilding, ethics, entertainment, sport, food and more.
 We would particularly like to see a global presence of papers and voices that are underrepresented in the community.

 Submissions should respect the ethos of the International Association of Vegan Sociologists.
 As such, papers should be in accordance with anti-speciesist or vegan principles, respect nonhuman personhood, and ally with nonhuman liberation.